Baruch College Archives and Special Collections

 The Baruch College Archives collects and preserves records that document the history, mission, and daily functioning of Baruch College, as well as materials pertaining to people, activities and events associated with the College.
+Please see our Collecting Policy and Mission Statement for more information.
 In addition, the archives are responsible for keeping and maintaining several special collections which are unique to Baruch College and which are physically housed in the archives.
 Please see below for descriptions of some of our collections.

 The Archives maintains a Baruchiana collection.
 Bernard Baruch, an 1889 graduate of City College, was a generous benefactor to the college which now bears his name.
 We collect photographs, memorabilia, books, artifacts, and other materials, which we can add to the sizable collection we have already amassed.